scratchfoundation/scratch-vm/README.md

 vm.runtime.start();
 ```
 ## Development Server and Playground
+This Requires:
+    On Linux:
+        Make
+        NodeJS
+    On Windows:
+        NodeJS

 For convenience, we've included a development server with the VM.
 This is useful because the VM can take advantage of executing in a WebWorker, which is not permitted in a local file.

 ## Running The Dev Server On Linux